Blackpool Heritage Trams: Boat cars

 In August 2013, 602 returned to service repainted in a fictitious style of Blackpool Corporation red and cream livery and was renumbered back to its original pre-1968 fleet number as 227.
 In October 2018, following a rewire and interior overhaul to original condition, 227 was named Charlie Cairoli.

-In October 2013, 605 (233) was delivered to MUNI and renumbered back to its original pre-1968 number as 233 to supplement 228.
+In October 2013, 605 (233) was delivered to San Francisco Muni and renumbered back to its original pre-1968 number as 233 to supplement 228.